 Criteria for IOP candidacy can vary from person to person based on an individual’s treatment needs.
 Professionals often employ a multidimensional assessment devised by the American Society of Addiction Medicine (ASAM) to devise a holistic, biopsychosocial assessment for a person and determine appropriate service planning and treatment across all services and levels of care.
 There are 6 dimensions to this assessment:

-Dimension 4: Readiness to Change An assessor will evaluate your willingness, interest and readiness to change.
+An assessor will evaluate your willingness, interest, and readiness to change.
 Your chances of success in any program that you aren’t fully committed drops exponentially.
 If this is the case, outpatient programs are likely not the ideal strategy for you.

 Dimension 5: Relapse, Continued Use or Potential for Continued Problems